gds-operations/vcloud-edge_gateway/README.md

 * Ability to persist sessions to the same backend member node, via a variety of means (eg HTTP cookie value, SSL session ID, source IP hash).

+`vcloud-configure-edge` supports all of the above features.

-It is also worth noting what it *does not* support:
+It is also worth noting that the vCloud Director load balancer *does not support*:

 * In vCD 5.1, TCP and HTTPS layer-4 balancing are based on TCP port forwarding.
   There is no NAT in the mix, so the backend pools see the IP address/port of